 We are pleased that you have chosen us to assist in your care.
-Our facility combines the latest sugical technology with a comfortable and relaxed atmosphere.
+Our facility combines the latest surgical technology with a comfortable and relaxed atmosphere.
 This page is designed to provide as much information as possible and to help answer many of the questions you may have regarding your surgery prior to your visit.
-If you have a specific concern that is not addressed satisfactorily, please feel free to call Orthopaedic Surgery Center of Asheville at (828) 225-0861.
+If you have a specific concern that is not addressed satisfactorily, please feel free to call Outpatient Surgery Center of Asheville at (828) 225-0861.

 Learn what to expect and what measures should be taken before, during and after your surgery: